Updated 1/17/2025

 I recommended the NOAA website for historical data for planning purposes because it allows you to download spreadsheets.
 It won't, however, really work easily for more recent temperatures.

-You can see a whole month's minimum and maximum temperatures in one, as well as precipitation and even whether it was sunny or cloudy.
+You can see a whole month's minimum and maximum temperatures in one, as well as precipitation and even whether it was sunny or cloudy, but these temps are not recorded for a 24-hour period but use a different algorithm.

 Here's December 2019 for Des Moines: